vikbert/taskr/website/src/docs/installation.md

 Mise is a cross-platform package manager that acts as a "frontend" to a variety of other package managers "backends" such as `asdf`, `aqua` and `ubi`.

-If using Mise, we recommend using the `aqua` or `ubi` backends to install Task as these install directly from our GitHub releases.
+If using Mise, we recommend using the `aqua` or `ubi` backends to install Taskr as these install directly from our GitHub releases.

 ::: code-group